596acres/urbanreviewer/plans/Bronx/Melrose/index.md

 ---
 layout: plan
-title: "Melrose"
+title: Melrose
 permalink: index.html
+published: true
 ---

 ![Melrose in the Atlas of Urban Renewal](Melrose.jpg)

 The Melrose plan was adopted in 1977, last revised in 2004, and expires in 2017.
-It delineates residential, public, and semi-public uses for the site.
+It delineates residential, public, and semi-public uses for lots in the plan area.